Chart Color Schemes

 Mooroolbark features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.7% of all households, including 38.8% couples with children, 26.1% couples without children, and 12.7% single parent families.
 Non-family households constitute the remaining 21.3%, with lone person households at 19.2% and group households comprising 2.1%.
-The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households